codingforpleasure/customized-workspace/Ubuntu/useful-resources/jekyll.md

 title: "Markup: Syntax Highlighting"
 excerpt: "Post displaying the various ways one can highlight code blocks with Jekyll.
 Some options include standard Markdown, GitHub Flavored Markdown, and Jekyll's `{% highlight %}` tag."
 last_modified_at: 2017-03-09T10:27:01-05:00
-layout: post # <- important line
+layout: post       # For setting the post layout
-author: Shay Cohen #I'm assuming you have list the name in the file `authors.yml`
+author: Shay Cohen # I'm assuming you have list the name in the file `authors.yml`
 categories:
   - Tensorflow
 tags: